-Have you ever been out to bar and some sits down, orders and then grabs the salt and sprinkles it in the beer?
+Have you ever been out to bar and someone sits down, orders and then grabs the salt and sprinkles it in the beer?
 I didn’t have the courage to ask them why do you put salt in beer, who knows maybe they are one of those people that puts salt on everything.

 I suppose a margarita has a salted rim, and sometimes a bloody mary will have celery salt around the rim.
 So why not beer, it must do something?

 Why do people put salt in beer?

 Salting your beer dates back to the end of the prohibition era, circa 1933.
 America was going through the great depression and times were tough, to say the least, brewers had to find cheaper ways to brew.

 They started adding rice and corn as a way to cut costs and to maximize the flavor of their beer.
 But that didn’t really work, people would try and make it taste better by adding, fruit like lemons or limes.

 Others started to put salt in their beer.
 Just like eating a meal, you put salt on to bring out flavors, and such was the same for beer.
 It is said that salting your beer will bring out the flavors of the hops and malts.

 I wouldn’t ever think about putting salt in craft beer because those beers are already full-flavored and the brewing is much more of a process than let’s say a Miller Lite.